 See "Shift indicator light" section for more information on economical use of the manual transmission.
 Recommended minimum and maximum speeds for each gear are listed in the specification section.

 Reverse gear (R)

-The detent collar on the gear shift lever must be lifted prior to engaging reverse gear.
-This prevents inadvertent selection of reverse gear.
+The detent collar on the gear shift lever prevents inadvertent selection of reverse gear.
+The collar must be lifted to engage reverse gear.